au-ts/lionsos_docs/content/docs/examples/webserver/_index.md

 micropython: mpnetworkport.c:135:netif_status_callback: DHCP request finished, IP address for netif e0 is: 172.16.1.32 Starting async server on 0.0.0.0:80...
 ```

+#### QEMU

+The IP address listed when DHCP finishes is relative to QEMU's internal network,
+and is not want we want to connect to.

+For connecting outside of QEMU (e.g in your browser), you want to instead go to
+port 5555 of localhost (e.g `localhost:5555` in your browser).

+All traffic from port 5555 is routed to port 80 of the webserver program.

+#### Hardware

 At this point, if you visit 172.16.1.32:80, you should be served the
 contents of your website.
 Of course, the actual IP address will depend